Austin Hedges Player Props: Pirates vs. Mets

 - The Mets pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets' 4.68 team ERA ranks 23rd across all MLB pitching staffs.
+- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.81).

-- Mets pitchers combine to allow the third-most home runs in baseball (88 total, 1.4 per game).
+- Mets pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in the league).

-- His last time out came on Saturday against the Toronto Blue Jays, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up five hits.
+- The right-hander's most recent appearance was on Sunday against the Toronto Blue Jays, when he tossed 2 2/3 innings, surrendering three earned runs while allowing four hits.

-- The 27-year-old has put up an ERA of 4.40, with 7.3 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .276 against him.
+- The 30-year-old has a 3.75 ERA and 11.4 strikeouts per nine innings across 11 games this season, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.